cncf/tag-security/project-resources/README.md

   * a draft embargo notification that details the contents a notification should contain.

+Disclaimer: These resources are designed to be helpful to projects and organizations, they require customization and configuration by the project intending to use them.
+It does not prevent security issues from being found on a project, will not automatically resolve them, and does not place CNCF Security TAG as the responsible party.
+If changes are made to these templates, projects are not required to pull in a new update.

 ## Dependabot Configuration

 All public repositories have dependabot graphs and alerts enabled.
 Projects are